lernerb/SoftwareDev/README.md

  * `<file2>` is the name of an existing file in JPEG, PNG or GIF format without animation (the "source image")
- * `<dir1>` is the name of an existing directory that contains no no subdirecories and contains only files in JPEG, PNG or GIF format without animation (the "pattern images")
+ * `<dir1>` is the name of an existing directory that contains no no subdirecories and contains only files in JPEG, PNG or GIF format
- * `<dir2>` is the name of an existing directory that contains no subdirecories and contains only files in JPEG, PNG or GIF format without animation (the "source images")
+ * `<dir2>` is the name of an existing directory that contains no subdirecories and contains only files in JPEG, PNG or GIF format